-Mathematics Courses marked with EX will be available in EdgeEX for Back to School 2024.
-Check imaginelearning.click/EdgeEX-Courses to view EdgeEX courses available now.
-MATHEMATICS 6 This course begins by connecting ratio and rate to multiplication and division, allowing students to use ratio reasoning to solve a wide variety of problems.
+Mathematics Courses marked EX are available in both EdgeEX and non-EdgeEX versions.
+MATHEMATICS 6 In this course, students connect ratio and rate to multiplication and division, using ratio reasoning to solve a wide variety of problems.
 Students further apply their understanding of multiplication and division to explain the standard procedure for dividing fractions.
-This course builds upon previous notions of the number system to now include the entire set of rational numbers.
+This course builds upon previous notions of the number system to include the entire set of rational numbers.
 Students begin to understand the use of variables as they write, evaluate, and simplify expressions.
 They use the idea of equality and properties of operations to solve one-step equations and inequalities.
 In statistics, students explore different graphical ways to display data.
 They use data displays, measures of center, and measures of variability to summarize data sets.
-The course concludes with students reasoning about relationships among shapes to determine area, surface area, and volume.
-MATHEMATICS 7 This course begins with an in-depth study of proportional reasoning during which students utilize concrete models such as bar diagrams and tables to increase and develop conceptual understanding of rates, ratios, proportions, and percentages.
-Students' number fluency and understanding of the rational number system are extended as they perform operations with signed rational numbers embedded in real-world contexts.
+The course also engages students in reasoning about relationships among shapes to determine area, surface area, and volume.
+MATHEMATICS 7 This course features an in-depth study of proportional reasoning, during which students utilize concrete models such as bar diagrams and tables to develop conceptual understanding of rates, ratios, proportions, and percentages.
+Students extend their number fluency and understanding of the rational number system as they perform operations with signed rational numbers embedded in real-world contexts.
 In statistics, students develop meanings for representative samples, measures of central tendency, variation, and the ideal representation for comparisons of given data sets.
 Students develop an understanding of both theoretical and experimental probability.
 Throughout the course, students build fluency in writing expressions and equations that model real-world scenarios.
 They apply their understanding of inverse operations to solve multi-step equations and inequalities.
 Students build on their proportional reasoning to solve problems about scale drawings by relating the corresponding lengths between objects.
-The course concludes with a geometric analysis of angle relationships, area, and volume of both two- and three-dimensional figures.
-MATHEMATICS 8 The course begins with a unit on input-output relationships that builds a foundation for learning about functions.
+Students also conduct geometric analyses of angle relationships, area, and volume of both two- and three-dimensional figures.
+MATHEMATICS 8 In this course, students use input-output relationships to build a foundation for learning about functions.
 Students make connections between verbal, numeric, algebraic, and graphical representations of relations and apply this knowledge to create linear functions that can be used to model and solve mathematical and real-world problems.
 Technology is used to build deeper connections among representations.
 Students focus on formulating expressions and equations, including modeling an association in bivariate data with a linear equation, and writing and solving linear equations and systems of linear equations.
 Students develop a deeper understanding of how translations, rotations, reflections, and dilations of distances and angles affect congruency and similarity.
 Students develop rules of exponents and use them to simplify exponential expressions.
 Students extend rules of exponents as they perform operations with numbers in scientific notation.
 Estimating and comparing square roots of non-perfect squares to perfect squares exposes students to irrational numbers and lays the foundation for applications such as the Pythagorean theorem, distance, and volume.
 PRE-ALGEBRA EX This full-year course is designed for high school students who have completed a middle school mathematics sequence but are not yet algebra-ready.
 This course reviews key algebra readiness skills from the middle grades and introduces basic Algebra I work with appropriate support.
 Students revisit concepts in numbers and operations, expressions and equations, ratios and proportions, and basic functions.
 By the end of the course, students are ready to begin a more formal high school Algebra I study.